wendellpiez/XMLjellysandwich/readme.md

 To see examples: http://wendellpiez.github.io/XMLjellysandwich

+Also, a couple of demonstration applications here can be used as starter frameworks for XML/CSS editing (no XSLT required).
+See the docs for more on that.

 To use: try any of the XSLT stylesheets on your XML.
 Its result will be either an HTML file, an XSLT stylesheet (which happens to match elements in your source XML), or a normalized XML copy of your input, depending on the stylesheet.
 Assemble the results of these (several) transformations, make your adjustments, compile the stylesheet, and you have a complete application you can park on a web server.
 (More details below.)

 SaxonJS is documented here: http://www.saxonica.com/saxon-js/documentation/index.html